 The advancement of legal cannabis in the United States is taking a long road.
-With an industry that is required to develop somewhere in the range of 50 and 200 billion dollars in 10 years, the elements of legitimate cannabis are not only limited to their conduct in the market.
+The industry is required to develop somewhere in the range of 50 and 200 billion dollars by10 years.
+The market is not only limited to their conduct—the elements of legitimate cannabis.
 Progress is being made within the area of age and extraction.
 The advantages of its legitimation are seen as an option to collect the income.
-Its medical benefits have changed the balance towards more and more states in the American union legalising the plant.
+Its medical benefits have changed the balance towards more states in the American union legalizing the plant.

-For this purpose, it is necessary to know which states have legalised and which have not been the plant.
-However, as The Motley Fool writer Sean Williams sees, it is somewhat complicated.
-The writer of the digital medium took on the task of adequately delineating which states have entirely or partially legalised marijuana, and which ones maintain legal status criminalising the cultivation, processing and production of cannabis and its derivatives.
+For this purpose, it is necessary to know which states have legalized and which have not been the plant.
+The digital medium writer took on adequately delineating which states have entirely or partially legalized marijuana.
+Which ones maintain legal status criminalizing the cultivation, processing, and production of cannabis and its derivatives.

-In the first group, we have states that have legalised recreational cannabis and are selling it.
-In this section, we can find eight states that lead the progressive wave of legalisation in the United States.
-In these entities, the recreational consumption of marijuana and its sale in dispensaries is allowed.
+the first group, we have states that have legalized recreational cannabis and are selling it.
+We can find eight conditions that lead to the progressive wave of legalization in the United States.
+In these entities, the recreational consumption of marijuana and its sale in dispensaries is allowing.
 They also allow the medical use of the drug by doctors who prescribe its use.

-The eight states that allow the recreational and medicinal use and sale of marijuana in the United States are: Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon and Washington.
-This is a small sample, compared to the 50 states that concentrate the American union, but together, add up to a total of 67.6 million people, which represents 20.67% of the population of the United States.
+The eight states that allow the recreational and medicinal use and sale of marijuana in the United States are: Alaska, California, Colorado, Maine, Massachusetts, Nevada, Oregon, and Washington.

-As indicated by the last-minute report distributed by Arcview Market Research and BDS Analytics, cited by Williams, called “State of the Legal Cannabis Markets”; Recreational marijuana spending in the United States will exceed 7.3 billion dollars this 2019.
+As indicated by the last-minute report distributed by Arcview Market Research and BDS Analytics, cited by Williams, called “State of the Legal Cannabis Markets,”; Recreational marijuana spending in the United States will exceed 7.3 billion dollars this 2019.
 In context, that is more than all Canada will sell until 2024, the report said.
-Of course, you have to take into account that the population of Canada is similar to that of California alone.
+Of course, you have to consider that Canada’s population is similar to that of California alone.

-The report especially highlights the case of California that this year expects to sell 3.1 billion dollars in recreational marijuana, surpassing the sales of the following in the list by more than triple.
+The report especially highlights California’s case that this year expects to sell 3.1 billion dollars in recreational marijuana, surpassing the sales of the following in the list by more than triple.
 Only the states of Colorado and Washington will sell more than $ 1 billion in recreational marijuana sales this year.
-However, the study also notes that attention should be paid to Nevada, which is expected to have the highest consumption of recreational marijuana per capita by 2024, outpacing the other states.

 In eight states of the American Union, the use and marketing of marijuana for recreational and medicinal use is entirely legal.

-In addition to the eight countries mentioned in the first part of Williams’ article, another three are added, where the consumption of recreational marijuana is legal, but its sale is not yet happening.
-In this case, three states are mentioned, which have allowed the plant to be consumed recreationally, but without any recreational product being sold, however.
-In all these states, medicinal use is also legalised.
+Another three add to the eight countries mentioned in the first part of Williams’ article.
+The consumption of recreational marijuana is legal, but its sale is not yet happening.
+In this case, three states mention allowing the plant to consume recreationally without selling any recreational product.
+In all these states, medicinal use is also legal.

-These states are Illinois, where a law was recently passed that allows recreational product sales to begin on January 1, 2020.
-Michigan, where voters approved the legalisation of recreational consumption in 2018 and that they hope to start their legal sale at some point in 2020.
-Finally, the state of Vermont, where voters also decided to legalise their recreational consumption in 2018, but it is still forbidden its sale; This may change soon, as the legislature already works on how to legalise its sale.
+Michigan, where voters approved the legalization of recreational consumption in 2018 and hoped to start their legal sale at some point in 2020.
+Finally, Vermont’s state, where voters also decided to legalize its recreational consumption in 2018, still forbidden its sale; This may change soon, as the legislature already works on legalizing its sale.

-Three states have already legalised recreational use, but the regulation of their sale is pending.
+Three states have already legalized recreational use, but the regulation of their sale is pending.

-At the other end of cannabis control in the United States, there are those states where recreational use is completely prohibited.
-However, in this group, we found 22 countries where at least, medicinal use is allowed.
-Some states have decriminalised its use, more, strictly speaking, it has not been legalised.
+At the other end of cannabis control in the United States.
+There are those states where recreational use is completely prohibited.
+However, in this group, we found 22 countries where at least medicinal use by allowed.
+Some states have decriminalized its use.
+More strictly speaking, it has not been legalized.

-In alphabetical order, the Williams article lists the states of the American union where medicinal use is allowed.
-Still, adult or recreational use is not: Arizona, Arkansas, Connecticut, Delaware, Florida, Hawaii, Louisiana, Maryland, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Utah and Eastern Virginia.
+In alphabetical order, the Williams article lists the American union’s states where medicinal use is allowed.
+Still, adult or recreational use is not: Arizona, Arkansas, Connecticut, Delaware, Florida, Hawaii, Louisiana, Maryland, Minnesota, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, Utah, and Eastern Virginia.

 Williams explains that although earnings from medical cannabis will continue to grow in the United States, the reality is that its growth rate is expected to be lower.
-This is due to the ease granted by being able to acquire cannabis for recreational use after age 21.
+It’s due to the ease granted by acquiring cannabis for recreational use after age 21.
 This facility eliminates the need to go to a doctor and ask for a prescription to buy marijuana, which significantly facilitates its acquisition.

-Florida is a state that the editor points to as one to which we must pay attention, as it is one of the countries where a referendum is likely to be seen in the process of legalisation in 2020.
-Other states that seek to enter the legalising wave are Arizona, New Jersey, Maryland, Ohio and even Minnesota.
+Florida is a state that the editor points to as one to which we must pay attention as it is one of the countries where a referendum is likely to see in the process of legalization in 2020.
+Other states that seek to enter the legalizing wave are Arizona, New Jersey, Maryland, Ohio, and even Minnesota.

-In 22 entities in the United States, the use of medical cannabis is legal, Florida is a candidate to legalise recreational use in 2020.
+In 22 entities in the United States, the use of medical cannabis is legal, Florida is a candidate to legalize recreational use in 2020.

-At the end of the list, we found 17 states that have not taken steps to legalise transactions of any kind and for any purpose of cannabis.
-This goes in line with what the Federal Government of the United States has dictated.
-However, last December, the farm law gives access to these 17 states to cannabidiol (CBD) products that do not have the psychoactive component of marijuana, tetrahydrocannabinol (THC).
+At the end of the list, we found 17 states that have not taken steps to legalize transactions of any kind and for any purpose of cannabis.
+It goes in line with what the Federal Government of the United States has dictated.
+However, last December, the farm law gives these 17 states access to cannabidiol (CBD) products.
+That does not have the psychoactive component of marijuana, tetrahydrocannabinol (THC).
 CBD has primarily medicinal purposes.

-The 17 states where cannabis is entirely illegal are the following: Alabama, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Mississippi, Nebraska, North Carolina, South Carolina, South Dakota, Tennessee, Texas, Virginia, Wisconsin and Wyoming.
-Most of these states are governed by the Republican party, labelled as the conservative party of the United States, reflecting the condition in which these states are currently.
+The 17 states where cannabis is entirely illegal are Alabama, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Mississippi, Nebraska, North Carolina, South Carolina, South Dakota, Tennessee, Texas, Virginia, Wisconsin, and Wyoming.
+The Republican party governs labeled the United States.
+The conservative party, reflecting the condition in which these states are currently.